EB-3 Processing Time: Explained Step-by-Step

 Step 3: Wait for Your Priority Date to Become Current (0 to 10+ Years)

-When you submit your Form I-140 immigrant petition, you will also receive a priority date.
-Your priority date will tell you when you can schedule your immigrant visa interview or apply for adjustment of status (next step).
-For some countries, there is no wait time and you can schedule a visa interview immediately, while applicants from other countries face longer delays due to green card waiting time by country limitations.
+When you submit your Form I-140 immigrant petition, you will also receive your EB3 priority date, which is one of the biggest variables in EB3 processing time and a critical component of the overall EB3 timing process, particularly due to green card waiting time by country.
+Your EB3 priority date will tell you when you can schedule your immigrant visa interview or apply for adjustment of status (next step).
+For some countries, there is little to no backlog and applicants may proceed quickly, while applicants from high-demand countries face longer delays because of green card waiting time by country limitations.
 For other countries, particularly those born in China and India, this wait time can be much longer, which is why eb3 wait time India is often significantly longer than for many other countries, especially when contrasted with eb1a processing time 2024, which generally does not involve the same level of backlog.
 You can look at the State Department’s visa bulletin website for more information about wait times.
 My team and I would also be happy to provide you with more information about your estimated wait time.

 Step 4: Consular Processing or Adjustment of Status (About 9 Months)

-Once the Form I-140 is approved and your priority date is current, the next step is for the foreign worker to apply for an immigrant visa or apply for an adjustment of status.
+Once the Form I-140 is approved and your EB3 priority date is current, the next step in the EB3 timing process is for the foreign worker to apply for an immigrant visa or adjustment of status, moving the case closer to completion.

 Apply for Immigrant Visa

 If you are outside of the United States, you will likely apply for an immigrant visa.
 This is done by filing a Form DS-260.
 A number of months after filing the DS-260, you will be required to attend a visa interview at the consulate or embassy of your home country.
 Following successful completion of the interview, you should receive your immigrant visa stamped into your passport.
-This whole process takes about 9 months.
+This whole process takes about 9 months and represents the final stage of EB3 processing time.

 Apply for Adjustment of Status

 If you are lawfully present in the United States in a valid non-immigrant status, you may be eligible to apply for an adjustment of status.
 An adjustment of status is the process of going from a non-immigrant status to permanent resident status while in the United States.
 To apply for an adjustment of status, the EB3 visa beneficiary (the foreign worker) must file a Form I-485 with USCIS.
-The adjustment of status process takes about 9 months to complete.
+The adjustment of status process takes about 9 months to complete and forms part of overall EB3 processing time.
 One benefit of the adjustment of status is that the work authorization (EAD) and advance parole (travel permission) usually arrive within 6 months.

 Concurrent Filing